 Pursuant to Education Code statute 78213.2, this funding is intended to ensure the full implementation of equitable placement, support and completion policies and practices.
-In accordance with the provisions of subdivision (b), the Chancellor's Office shall distribute funding to community colleges that satisfy the statutory requirements and any programmatic criteria and administrative guidelines developed by the Chancellor's Office to implement the funding.
+In accordance with the provisions of subdivision (b), the Chancellor's Office will distribute funding to community colleges that satisfy the statutory requirements and any programmatic criteria and administrative guidelines developed by the Chancellor's Office to implement the funding.

-This funding is one-time and should be used as expansion funding for developmental education reform work already underway on the campus (see the guidance provided in Chancellor's Office memorandum ESS 23-08: Equitable Placement, Support, and
+This funding is one-time and should be used as expansion funding for developmental education reform work already underway on the campus (see the guidance provided in Chancellor's Office memorandum ESS 23-08: Equitable Placement, Support, and Completion, the 2021 improvement plans, along with your campus's improvement plan submission and results) and/or as seed funding to launch new efforts.